-Piano: 20 minutesVoice: 24 minutes
+- Piano: 20 minutes

+- Voice: 24 minutes

-• Instrumental: 30 minute
+- Instrumental: 30 minutes

 What to bring to the jury performance:

 - Three copies of each piece must be provided for judges.
 For additional guidelines, see Music Copies for Exams/Juries/Contests in the General Information section of this handbook. - One copy of the coral or yellow Jury Form for your permanent file (please fill the form out in advance-if you are substituting a Commencement Contest or collaborative recital piece, please still list this in the "repertoire" section on the form. - You must also bring three green copies of the instrument-specific Jury Rubric. - Arranging Students: Arranging students MUST submit a completed copy of their transcription(s) to Dr. Ledgerwood no later than project due date.
 Failure to do this may result in a lowering of the jury grade. - Exam permit